-- I. Forest definition; - II.
-Definition of classes of forests, (e.g., degraded forest; natural forest; plantation), if applicable: - III.
+I. Forest definition;

+- II.
+Definition of classes of forests, (e.g., degraded forest; natural forest; plantation), if applicable; - III.
 Choice of activity data, and pre-processing and processing methods; - IV.
 Choice of emission factors and description of their development; - V. Estimation of emissions and removals, including accounting approach; - VI.
 Disaggregation of emissions by sources and removal by sinks; - VII.
 Estimation of accuracy, precision, and/or confidence level, as applicable; - VIII.
 Discussion of key uncertainties; - IX.
 Rationale for adjusting emissions, if applicable; - X. Methods and assumptions associated with adjusting emissions, if applicable.

 Overall, the ER-PD describes the methodological steps applicable to the ER Program, with more detailed descriptions provided in Annexes or referenced documents that are publicly available.
-The definition of forest is clear, however the difference between the two different forest categories - "Open" and "Closed" forest - is not clearly described.
-We assume these two categories are distinguished by a maximum/minimum percent canopy cover but there is no mention of this in the ER-PD.
-As mentioned above, it is not clear whether the publically available activity data is sufficiently dense and analyzed to understand the scale, dynamics and trends of individual drivers.
+The definition of forest is clear and the difference between the two different forest categories - "Open" and "Closed" forest - has been clarified in the final draft ER-PD (see Table 64).
+Annex 8 (Methods for Development of Landuse Maps), describes the additional data (including high resolution imagery) and the methods used to improve the estimates of areas in different land use classes at different times.
+Compared to the data used at the time of the advanced draft ER-PD, these improvements represent a step-wise improvement in the ability to understand the scale, dynamics and trends of individual drivers.
 Emissions estimates have not been adjusted.